CloudCannon/Hugo-conf-2022/content/_index.md

           get out of the box using Pages for deployment.
         speakers:
           - speaker: 885c6952-2e32-4a7d-96b1-f85db602d38f
       - time_string:
+        type: Tech talk
+        title: Giving your Content Team Full Autonomy with a Hugo CMS
+        description: >-
+          Hand over the reins of your Hugo site to your content team with CloudCannon.
+In this talk we will learn how to build pages visually, use a custom component library, and simplify collaboration on your Hugo projects.
+        speakers:
+          - speaker: mr.large
+      - time_string:
         type: Tech Talk
         title: Helping Humans at Scale with Continuous Delivery of Hugo on AWS